EOSIO/eos/docs/02_cleos/03_command-reference/create/account.md

   -f,--force-unique           force the transaction to be unique. this will consume extra bandwidth and remove any protections against accidently issuing the same transaction multiple times
-  -s,--skip-sign              Specify if unlocked wallet keys should be used to sign transaction -j,--json                   print result as json -d,--dont-broadcast         don't broadcast transaction to the network (just print to stdout) --return-packed             used in conjunction with --dont-broadcast to get the packed transaction -r,--ref-block TEXT         set the reference block num or block id used for TAPOS (Transaction as Proof-of-Stake) -p,--permission TEXT ...
+  -s,--skip-sign              Specify if unlocked wallet keys should be used to sign transaction -j,--json                   print result as json --json-file TEXT            save result in json format into a file -d,--dont-broadcast         don't broadcast transaction to the network (just print to stdout) --return-packed             used in conjunction with --dont-broadcast to get the packed transaction -r,--ref-block TEXT         set the reference block num or block id used for TAPOS (Transaction as Proof-of-Stake) --use-old-rpc               use old RPC push_transaction, rather than new RPC send_transaction -p,--permission TEXT ...
 An account and permission level to authorize, as in 'account@permission' (defaults to 'creator@active')
   --max-cpu-usage-ms UINT     set an upper limit on the milliseconds of cpu usage budget, for the execution of the transaction (defaults to 0 which means no limit)
   --max-net-usage UINT        set an upper limit on the net usage budget, in bytes, for the transaction (defaults to 0 which means no limit)